Handling Subject Access Requests Under GDPR

 ‘the existence of the right to request from the controller rectification or erasure of personalor restriction of processing of personal concerning the subject or to object to such processing’

 Thesubject can request that the stored is corrected in the event of an error.

 So what are the basic requirements of an organisation when faced with a Subject Access Request?

 In certain circumstances, an organisation has the right to refuse the request on the grounds that it is ‘manifestly unfounded or excessive’.
 Refusing a request must not be done lightly.
-Practicing GDPR means that you need to explain your reasoning, as well as giving the data subject the right to complain and appeal.
+Practicing GDPR means that you need to explain your reasoning, as well as giving the subject the right to complain and appeal.
 Again, this must be conducted within a month.

 What makes a good Subject Access Request plan?

-As with much of the GDPR, planning and preparation is key to a lifetime of living and breathing better data protection.
-Even small organisations could find themselves having to handle a number of Subject Access Request that can sometimes be time-consuming.
+As with much of the GDPR, planning and preparation is key to a lifetime of living and breathing better protection.
+Even small organisations could find themselves having to handle a number of Access Request that can sometimes be time-consuming.
 This is why a practised SAR plan is essential to keeping your business moving.

 Staff training and ownership